The Picard group of the compactified universal Jacobian: Preliminaries

-\begin{enumerate} \item $\pdtb$ (resp. $\pdb$) is an irreducible and smooth (Artin) stack of finite type over $k$ and of dimension $4g-4$ (resp. $4g-3$).
-It contains the stack $\pdt$ (resp. $\pd$) as a dense open substack. \item The morphism $\w{\Phi}_d:\pdtb\to \mgb$ (resp. $\Phi_d:\pdb\to \mgb$) is of finite type, universally closed and surjective.
-Moreover, the following diagram commutes :
+\begin{thm}[Caporaso, Melo] \begin{enumerate} \item $\pdtb$ (resp. $\pdb$) is an irreducible and \emph{smooth quotient stack} of finite type over $k$ and of dimension $4g-4$ (resp. $4g-3$).
+It contains the stack $\pdt$ (resp. $\pd$) as a dense open substack. \item The morphism $\w{\Phi}_d:\pdtb\to \mgb$ (resp. $\Phi_d:\pdb\to \mgb$) is surjective and universally closed. \item There exists a projective irreducible normal variety $\ov{J}_{d,g}$, endowed with a surjective morphism $\phi_d:\ov J_{d,g}\to \ov M_g$, which is an adequate moduli space in the sense of \cite{alper2} (and even a good moduli space in the sense of \cite{alper} if ${\rm char}(k)=0$) for $\pdtb$ and $\pdb$. \end{enumerate} \end{thm} Indeed, if (and only if) $(d+1-g, 2g-2)=1$ then $\pdb$ is a Deligne-Mumford stack, the morphism $\Phi_d$ is proper and $\ov J_{d,g}$ is a coarse moduli space for $\pdb$.